UniekLee/Blog/content/posts/2015-07-30-touch-down-in-the-uk.md

 url: /travel/touch-down-in-the-uk/
 categories:
 - Travel
-- UK 2015
+- "UK 2015"
 post_series:
-- UK 2015
+- "UK 2015"
 ---

 And we have arrived!
 Gaby and I are safe and sound in the UK.
-We arrived a few minutes early, made our way through passport control, baggage claim and customs without issue.
+We arrived a few minutes early, made our way through passport control, baggage claim and customs without issue.<!--more-->

 She met up with her cousin and has headed off to start her stay in the UK.
 It's a pretty big adventure for her!